 Let’s start out with a good old-fashioned definition.

-USP stands for unique selling proposition (also known as unique selling point) which is defined as a one-of-a-kind benefit that a company offers to the customer.
+USP stands for unique selling proposition (also known as a unique selling point), which is defined as a one-of-a-kind benefit that a company offers to the customer.
 This is the main selling point you have, the reason why the consumer will choose you and not the competition.
 It’s pretty much mandatory to be aware of your USP as a business, especially when you’re just getting started.

-Differentiation in business drives sales.
+- Differentiation in business drives sales.
 In a world where people are bombarded every second by a Facebook ad or a Google ad, your brand has to stand out in front of your potential consumers as the right choice.
-If you’re just like every other business out there, then you’re just relying on hope that consumers will find you first.
-And nowadays it's not just about an ad performance, it's about providing value to your customers by solving their needs.
-Success stories come by offering an exquisite customer experience, and the only way to do that is by having great market-fit - offering your service to people that really need it.
+If you’re just like every other business out there, then you’re just relying on the hope that consumers will find you first.
+And nowadays, it’s not just about ad performance; it’s about providing value to your customers by solving their needs.
+Success stories come by offering an exquisite customer experience, and the only way to do that is by having a great market fit – offering your service to people that really need it.
 A strong value proposition helps you find the ideal customers for your product/service.

-You will get brand awareness.
+- You will get brand awareness.
 A unique selling proposition might be implied.
-Some people might know why you’re unique, but most they don’t.
+Some people might know why you’re unique, but most of them don’t.
 So why wouldn’t you just tell them?
-If you tell them you’re the “go to place” for insert main selling point, then you have already positioned yourself in their mind.
-You might have the worlds strongest service, if you're not talking about it nobody will know.
+If you tell them you’re the “go-to place” for insert main selling point, then you have already positioned yourself in their mind.
+You might have the world’s strongest service; if you’re not talking about it nobody will know.